h4ck4life/selenium-node-runner/README.md

 ### Selenium Node Runner
-GUI based wrapper for Selenium Grid node on Windows
+GUI based wrapper for Selenium Grid node on Windows.

+* Let the application continously run in background.
+Accessible in windows tray icon.
+* Simple wrapper configuration + Dependent programs are not hard coded.
+Use any versions as needed.

 ### Screenshots